marknesh/storage-googledrive-export/README.md

 **Details**: Use this extension to export files from your cloud storage bucket to google drive in real-time.

+## Before installing the extension

+> Enable Google Drive api for your project and create a Service Account before installing this extension.

+- Create a folder in Google Drive and **share** access to that folder with the Service Account Client Email.

+- Now you are ready to install the extension.

 ### Billing

 This extension uses other Firebase or Google Cloud Platform services which may have associated charges: